KsLudovic/InfiniteGenerating3DBackground/README.md

 # Infinite3DBackgroundGeneration
-using noise to make smooth 3D, infinite background Generation
+using perlin noise to make smooth 3D, infinite background Generation

 done with processing